HaileiGong/haileigong.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher at ByteDance, Seed.
-I got my Ph.D. degree from Tsinghua University (THU), advised by Prof. Zhang Zhihai in 2023.
-I got a B.E. degree at Shanghai Jiaotong University (SJTU) in 2018.
+I got my Ph.D. degree from Tsinghua University (THU), advised by [Prof. Zhang Zhihai](https://www.ie.tsinghua.edu.cn/info/1051/1059.htm) in 2023.
+I got a B.E. degree at Shanghai Jiaotong University (SJTU) in 2018, advised by [Prof. Xia Tangbin](https://me.sjtu.edu.cn/teacher_directory1/xiatangbin).

-My research interest lies in foundation models for digital humans and AI agents..
+My research interest lies in foundation models for digital humans and AI agents.
 Recently, I am super interested in agent tool use and atonomy RL.
 Discussions and cooperations are welcomed!
 (Wechat: hulksea)

 🔥 NOTE: Our [team](https://seed.bytedance.com/zh/direction/llm) is looking forward to having elegant researchers join us.
 Intern and FTE positions are opening.
 If you are interested in the next generation of intelligent agents, feel free to contact me~